Env. Microbiol. and Biotech.

 The lecture content of this module will introduce various topical issues in microbiology, including the role of microorganisms in biogeochemical cycling, microbial biodiversity and adaptation in “extreme” environments, biofilm formation and microbial community structure, and the use of molecular biological techniques to assess microbial ecology.
 The biotechnological application of microbes as “metabolic factories” to generate useful products such as enzymes and proteins, in bioremediation, the remediation of oil spills and in the conversion of naturally occurring compounds such as lignocellulose for biofuel production will also be addressed.
 For assignment 1, you will write a 3000 word review and opinion article based on the lecture content.

 In the second part of the module, you will conceive a hypothetical Biotechnology start-up company based on a topic of interest from the lecture content.
 You will have the opportunity to design and conduct experiments to exploit a beneficial property of a microorganism of your choice (from a selection of bacterial strains provided).
 Teaching staff on the module will be on hand to advise you in the design and execution of your experimental work.
 You will also attend a workshop on how to produce a business plan based on your biotech start-up idea in preparation for assignments 2 and 3.
-You will present your ‘pitch’ to a panel of potential investors (assignment 2) and prepare a scientific proposal (assignment 2) based on your companies research project.
+You will present your ‘pitch’ to a panel of scientists (assignment 2) and prepare a scientific proposal (assignment 2) based on your companies research project.

 You will also take a tour of the research labs of Dr. McDonald, Dr. Golyshina and Prof. Golyshin where you will hear about their ongoing research programmes and see the technologies used in this research, in addiiton to demonstrations of techniques and approaches.